gyaliniz/react-crash-course/README.md

 - useRef
 - useLayoutEffect

+`To install dependencies` run `npm i`

 `To start the app` run `npm start`

 It will open [http://localhost:3000](http://localhost:3000) so you can view it in your browser.

 ## 1. Hello World - Create A React Component

-In `shared/Box.jsx`, I created a react component, which you can see below.
+In `shared/Box.jsx`, a react component is created, which you can see both the code and the output below.

 ![hello-world](./images/hello-world.png)

-- You can set the styling of a component inside of it.
-You need to use camelcase for the properties of the item (`boxStyle`).
+- You can set the styling of a component inside of it with a styling object.
+Beware that you need to use camelcase for the properties of the item as opposed to regular CSS.
+Please look at the `boxStyle` component.

 ```jsx
 import React from "react";